kruize/kruize-demos/monitoring/local_monitoring/kafka_demo/README.md

 #### Pre-requisites

-Bonfire tool needs to be installed before running the demo.
-We can do that by following [this](https://github.com/RedHatInsights/bonfire/#installation) link.
+Kafka cluster needs to be running in an openshift cluster with a `route` listener added in it

 ##### Clone the demo repository:
 ```sh